-Regression A regression analysis was completed using a relevant software package. equation Baseline Present a chart of the baseline energy model showing the predicted energy model consumption against actuals.
-This could be in the form of an XY plot where only one variable exists, or as energy consumption over time for one or more variables.
-Baseline Period Model - Modelled Usage Actual Usage 100,000 90,000 80,000 70,000 60,000ح ₹50,000 Example Project Input ± 40,000 30.000 20,000 10,000 0 Statistical Is the model statistically a good fit?
+Regression A regression analysis was completed using a relevant software package. equation Baseline Present a chart of the baseline energy model showing the predicted consumption against actuals.
+This could be in the form of an XY plot where only energy model one variable exists, or as energy consumption over time for one or more variables.
+Baseline Period Model Actual Usage --- Modelled Usage 100,000 90,000 80,000 70,000 60,000 ¥50,000 Example Project Input ≝{40,000} 30.000 20,000 10,000 0 Statistical Is the model statistically a good fit?
 Note that meeting the following criteria is validity not a requirement under the ESS Rule, however doing so should provide the ACP with confidence that they have developed an adequate energy model.
-Baseline energy model Modelling criteria Recommended values value CDD t-stat = 39.7t-statistic of independent >2 HDD t-stat = 10.0variables Working day t-stat = 6.4 Lesser R2 or adjusted R2 > 0.75 0.87682 <20% of the

-Non-routine events removed 0% measurement period
+Baseline energy model Modelling criteria Recommended values value CDD t-stat = 39.7t-statistic of independent >2 HDD t-stat = 10.0variables Working day t-stat = 6.4 Lesser R2 or adjusted R2 > 0.75 0.87682 <20% of the Non-routine events removed 0% measurement period Justification The energy model is representative of a standard commercial building within the weekends.